 He went on to detail how monks study the teachings of Buddha.
 They undergo threefold training to find balance in the key areas of wisdom, virtue, and the mind.
 I was surprised to learn that although monks have few belongings while living at a temple, they may use some modern technology—seeing one with a smartphone isn’t all that uncommon!

-A Buddhist’s life is one dedicated to gratitude.
+A Buddhist’s life is dedicated to gratitude.
 “When people visit temples, they are doing so to pay respect to Buddha,” the monk explained.
 “They are actually thanking the Buddha for his instruction, not praying or worshipping.”
-This experience learning about the key beliefs of Buddhism gave us all a new appreciation for the temples we visited during this trip.
+This experience learning about the key beliefs of Buddhism gave us all a more complete understanding of the temples we visited during this trip.

 Tips for visiting Thai temples

 From the gilded Wat Phrathat Doi Suthep (pictured above) to the crystal interior of Wat Chantaram (below), each of Thailand’s incredible temples is sure to stun.
 It’s important to show your respect when stepping inside each one.
 If you’re a first-time visitor to Southeast Asia, as I was, here are a few key rules to know.

 1. Cover up

 When inside a Buddhist temple, your shoulders and knees should be covered as a sign of respect.
 Remember when you’re packing for your trip that weather in Thailand is often very warm!
 You’ll want to wear lightweight materials that you can layer.